Why The Prospect of ‘No Deal’ is Being Exploited By Brexiteers

 4. Both Parties Want A Deal:

 Whether you believe “they need us more than we need them” or not, a no-deal scenario would be deeply damaging.
 Both the UK and EU know that no deal would cause massive economic and social problems.
 It’s in no one’s interests and would probably lead to a public backlash for any party in government at the time of a no deal.

 This does not mean the EU will roll over and agree to the Chequers proposal.
 Michel Barnier has already dismissed large elements of the proposal.
 However, it will put pressure on both the UK and EU to compromise in some areas and most likely force Theresa May to abandon some of her red lines.

 5. It could lead to the breakup of the UK:

-  Due to the current ‘back-stop’ agreement for Northern Ireland if the UK dropped out of the EU without a deal Northern Ireland would remain in the customs union and single market.
-This would result in a border between NI and the rest of the UK and would almost inevitably lead to renewed calls for a referendum on the unification of the island of Ireland.
+Due to the current ‘back-stop’ agreement for Northern Ireland.
+If the UK dropped out of the EU without a deal Northern Ireland would remain in the customs union and single market.
+This would result in a border between NI and the rest of the UK.
+It would almost inevitably lead to renewed calls for a referendum on the unification of the island of Ireland.

 6. The Public are Sick of Brexit:

 No deal prolongs uncertainty for everyone involved in the negotiations.
 It would just extend the pain of leaving the EU and prevent the UK having the agreed transition period to maintain the UK’s access to the single market.
 Given that some in the government had claimed it would be the easiest trade deal in human history this would further undermine the legitimacy of Brexit.